Josemrj/financial-dashboard.app/README.md

 - Date-fns
 - Lucide React

-**Note:** This project is currently under development, with only the front-end implemented at this moment.
+**Note:** This project is in the early stages of development, with only the front-end implemented at this moment.

 ## Available Scripts